Shivanb1/Data690_ShivaniB/README.md

 -> Worked as coordinator for National Service Scheme.

-->Volunteered Haritha-Haram event on 11th July, 2016 at Hyderabad KIIMS Hospital.
+-> Volunteered Haritha-Haram event on 11th July, 2016 at Hyderabad KIIMS Hospital.

-->Worked as Student Coordinator for Sreevision event on 18th December, 2016 at SNIST conducted by Youth For Seva.
+-> Worked as Student Coordinator for Sreevision event on 18th December, 2016 at SNIST conducted by Youth For Seva.

-->Volunteered Annual College Reunion Celebrations Rugveda held on 6th January, 2018 at SNIST.
+-> Volunteered Annual College Reunion Celebrations Rugveda held on 6th January, 2018 at SNIST.

 ## Personal Information

--> Hobbies- Playing Badminton, Photography
+-> Hobbies: Playing Badminton, Photography

--> Address- 4804 C,Westland Blvd, Arbutus
+-> Address: 4804 C, Westland Blvd, Arbutus MD 21227

--> Contact- +1(410)-206-8845
+-> Contact: +1(410)-206-8845